Christians under Law? Is it necessary to keep all 613 commands of the Old Testament Law to be pleasing to God? Let's study that interesting question.

 Are Christians under law?

 Some people believe that the Law is just the Ten Commandments.
-Actually, the Law of Moses contains 613 commandments covering everything from blood sacrifices to men's haircuts to rape and murder to clothing restrictions to gardening to sexual worship of false gods to sewage disposal to charging interest on loans.
+Actually, the Law of Moses, everything written in Genesis, Exodus, Leviticus, Numbers and Deuteronomy, contains 613 commandments covering everything from blood sacrifices to men's haircuts to rape and murder to clothing restrictions to gardening to sexual worship of false gods to sewage disposal to charging interest on loans.

 These 613 Commandments are found in the first five books of the Bible.
-Christians usually call the five books of Moses the Pentatuch.
+Christians usually call the five books of Moses the Pentateuch.
 Jews refer to the five books of Moses as Torah.

 Sterling silver Torah pointer

 Torah scrolls were copied by hand and therefore were extremely valuable.
-To keep from wearing out the parchment or smudging the text, it became the custom to use a Torah pointer, often made of wood, sometimes of sterling silver, so the reader's hands did not touch the text.
+To keep from wearing out the parchment or smudging the text, it became the custom to use a Torah pointer, often made of wood, sometimes of sterling silver, so the reader's hands did not touch and smudge the precious text.

 Many Christians struggle with